 - If you can find a good IT supplier, you can build a strong relationship, allowing them to really understand your business and deliver the services you need.

-- Outsourcing your support and maintenance will allow you to focus on your business, rather than day-to-day IT system management.
+- Outsourcing your support and maintenance will allow you to focus on your business, rather than the day-to-day management of your IT system.

-- Although costs can be high, the consequences of system failure can be worse.
+- Although outsourcing support can be costly, the consequences of system failure can be much worse.

-- Larger businesses may benefit from in-house support.
-An IT specialist can deal with routine enquiries and maintenance, provide advice and anticipate problems, as well as taking action in case of system failure.
+- Larger businesses may find it cost-effective to invest in in-house support.
+An IT specialist can deal with routine enquiries and maintenance, provide advice, and anticipate problems, as well as taking action in case of system failure.